Home

 Practicing is only difficult if we become too concerned and worried about doing it correctly.
 Although staying focused does become easier with time and practice, it is important to keep in mind that there is no right or wrong way to do it.
 Just let the process happen.
 Simply following some very basic guidelines will help you to get tremendous benefits from your practice.

-If you have your own special information or story on your meditation practice, click here to jump down to the Meditation Forum.
+If you have your own special information or story on your meditative practice, click here to jump down to the Forum.

 Your practice will be best carried out in quiet, peaceful and serene settings, free from distractions.
 The whole aim is to relax and diminish anxiety.
 It is therefore a must to be away from the hustle and bustle around you.